 Non-Functional and Performance Tests Can Be Exploratory

-Non-functional and performance tests can also be exploratory, namely they help to track an increasing load on a system, or find out how long does it take a use case in order to fully complete from the beginning to the end.
+Non-functional and performance tests can also be exploratory.
+Namely they help to track an increasing load on a system.